byronluk/startnow-web101-change-calculator/README.md

-Basic change calculator with input field for sale and payment amount.
+# Basic change calculator with input field for sale and payment amount.

-Load project through web browser by dragging html file into browser.
+## Load project through web browser by dragging html file into browser.

-Hitting calculate button returns values for change due in correct dollar & coin amount.
+### Hitting calculate button returns values for change due in correct dollar & coin amount.

+`styled with bootstrap`